dmitrynizh/foilboard/README.md

 Mast: NACA_4_Series 0.12  1.0  12   0    0

 ````
 There is a long list of supported parameters, all of which are optional.
-Even the parameters descibing Wing, Stab, Fuse and Mast can be dropped, in which case the tool runs with default geometry.
+Even the parameters describing Wing, Stab, Fuse and Mast can be dropped, in which case the tool runs with default geometry.
 Running the tool without parameter file is also possible - this:

     java -jar foilboard.jar

 runs with all parameters being defaults.
-The parameters can also be specified on a command line:
+The parameters can also be specified on a command line as -D options for java and must appear ahead of ``-jar foilboard.jar``:

-    java -jar foilboard.jar -DTYPE=KITEFOIL -DBL=1.1 -DBW=25
+    java -DTYPE=KITEFOIL -DBL=1.1 -DBW=25 -jar foilboard.jar

 Notice the option  ```-DTYPE=KITEFOIL``` above.
-The default is windfloil, and a sail will be rendered as propulsion.
-If you prefer kite, put TYPE: KITEFOIL in the parameter file or DTYPE=KITEFOIL on the command line.
+The default is windfoil, and a sail will be rendered as propulsion.
+If you prefer kite, put TYPE: KITEFOIL in the parameter file or DTYPE=KITEFOIL on the java command line as shown above.

 For details about parameters, click here: [Guide To Parameters](docs/Parameters.md).